Azure/azure-sdk/docs/java/introduction.md

 ##### Parameter Validation

-Service methods take two kinds of parameters: _service parameters_ and _client parameters_. _Service parameters_ are directly passed across the wire to the service. _Client parameters_ are used by the client library to create a request that invokes the intended service operation.
+The service client will have methods that send requests to the service.
+These methods can take two types of parameters: _client parameters_ and _service parameters_. _Service parameters_ are passed directly across the wire to an Azure service. _Client parameters_ are used by the client library to create a request that invokes the intended service operation.
 Because an error in client parameters can cause the wrong method or endpoint to be called on the service, clients must validate these.
+Examples of client parameters include values that are used to construct a URI (e.g. path parameters), or the path to file that needs to be opened by the client to create the upload request to send to storage.
+Clients should leave service parameters to be validated by the service.

 {% include requirement/MUST id="java-params-client-validation" %} validate client parameters.